 Although its moniker might be more of an exaggeration than a reality, you’ll find Dulacca Hotel on more of a slight incline rather than a hill in the centre of town.

-Take a seat in a comfy leather stool and listen to the stories of the bartenders – this is what country hospitality is all about.
+Head out to the beer garden for a game of lawn bowls or pickle ball or take a seat in a comfy leather stool and listen to the stories of the bartenders – this is what country hospitality is all about.

 A: 131 Heeney Street, Chinchilla